Updated: Jan 12

 The primitive loop trail of the Devils Garden is difficult terrain and should be attempted only by those who are ready for adventure.
 It can be somewhat difficult to navigate your way through this part of the Devil’s Garden as the trail is not well maintained.
 The trail weaves between, through and over sandstone fins and is marked with rock cairns.
 The primitive loop has much more of a maze like feel and often offers quiet solitude as few hikers choose to take this route.

 Either route you take and no matter where you choose to explore in the Devils Garden, you are sure to be amazed by both the scenery and the journey itself.
-If you have an comments or questions feel free to leave me a comment or send me an email at DustinACook@gmail.com And don’t forget to go outside and have some fun!
+If you have an comments or questions feel free to leave me a comment or send me an email at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to go outside and have some fun!